Shoulder Impingement Syndrome: Causes and Treatment

 It is important to consult with a physical therapist before beginning any exercise program for Shoulder Impingement Syndrome, as some exercises may aggravate the condition.

-However, in general, rehab exercises focus on improving the range of motion, strength, and flexibility in the muscles and tendons surrounding the shoulder joint.
+However, in general, rehab exercises focus on improving the range of motion, strengthening of the Rotator Cuff muscles, and flexibility in the muscles and tendons surrounding the shoulder joint.

 Here are some examples of exercises that may be helpful for individuals with Shoulder Impingement Syndrome:

 • Scapular squeezes: Sit or stand with your arms at your sides and your shoulders relaxed.
 Squeeze your shoulder blades together, as if you are trying to hold a pencil between them.
 Hold for a few seconds, then release.
-This exercise can help improve scapular stability and strengthen the muscles around the shoulder blade.
+This exercise can help improve scapular biomechanics (especially in rounded shoulders) and strengthen the muscles around the shoulder blade.

 • Pendulum swings: Stand with your unaffected arm resting on a table or chair for support.
 Allow your affected arm to hang down and gently swing it back and forth, side to side, and in circles.
 This exercise can help improve range of motion and loosen up the shoulder joint.